HaukeBartsch/sdcm/README.md

 OPTIONS
   -cpus int
-    	Specify the number of worker threads used for processing (default 8) -debug
+    	Specify the number of worker threads used for processing (default 16) -debug
     	Print verbose and add messages for skipped files -folder string
     	Specify the requested output folder path.
     	 (default "{PatientID}_{PatientName}/{StudyDate}_{StudyTime}/{SeriesNumber}_{SeriesDescription}/{Modality}_{SOPInstanceUID}.dcm")
+  -format string
+    	Same as -folder

   -method string
-    	Create symbolic links (faster) or copy files [copy|link] (default "copy") -preserve string
+    	Create symbolic links (faster) or copy files.
+If dirs_only is used no files are created [copy|link|dirs_only] (default "copy")
+  -preserve string
     	Preserves the timestamp if called with '-preserve timestamp'.
-This option only works for method 'copy' -verbose
+This option only works together with '-method copy' -verbose
     	Print more verbose output
   -version